-There are very real opportunities here for a new Team Vicar who has a heart for mission and a Kingdom vision.
-Our churches are eager to welcome someone who will love them and share in nurturing them into new life and growth.
-There are also opportunities for the pastoring, encouraging and revitalisation of existing congregations together with engaging with the opportunities offered by new housing development.
-Plans are advanced for the development of Berinsfield Garden Village - which will double the size of the village, and we are keen to appoint someone who is able to work well with the ecumenical team pioneering The Living Room in Berinsfield.
+There are very real opportunities here for a new Team Vicar who is able to exercise gracious leadership, to build on all that is already good and to enable these churches to flourish.
+Our churches are eager to welcome someone who will love them and lead them into new life and growth.
+There are also opportunities for the pastoring, encouraging and revitalisation of existing congregations together with engaging with schools and young families.